23langloisj/23langloisj/README.md

 # Hi, I'm Jake 👋

-I'm a first-year Computer Science and Math student at Northeastern University
+I'm a rising second-year Computer Science and Math student at Northeastern University

 Find me at:
 - https://www.linkedin.com/in/jacob-langlois/